-MBDA shall conduct various qualitative training sessions for the MBC staff (subject to the availability of funds and training resources).
+MBDA shall conduct various qualitative training sessions for the MBDA Business Center staff (subject to the availability of funds and training resources).
 The training sessions are mandatory (except where otherwise indicated) and are designed in large part to improve communications, understandings, client service delivery, performance and reporting.
-The MBC training requirements are set forth in Appendix E, "MBC Training Requirements."
-The MBC applicant is required to allocate appropriate personnel and funds to support all training programs (See Appendix E).
-The MBC applicant is required to generate program income and, consistent with the requirements of this FFO that program income must further eligible project purposes, is encouraged to apply these financial resources to support training requirements under this award.
+The MBDA Business Center training requirements are set forth in Appendix E, "MBDA Business Center Training Requirements."
+The MBDA Business Center applicant is required to allocate appropriate personnel and funds to support all training programs (See Appendix E).
+The MBDA Business Center applicant is required to generate program income and, consistent with the requirements of this FFO that program income must further eligible project purposes, the applicant is encouraged to apply these financial resources to support training requirements under this award.